micro-ROS/docker/README.md

 #### micro-ros-agent

-This image purpose is being used as a stand-alone application.
+This image is meant to be used as a stand-alone application.
-It includes installation of the ROS 2 version selected by the tag along with a micro-ROS-Agent.
+It includes the installation of the ROS 2 version selected by the tag selected, together with a micro-ROS Agent.
-The entry point of this image is directly the micro-ROS-Agent, so upon execution of `docker run` you will be facing micro-ROS-Agent command line input.
+The entry point of this image is directly the micro-ROS Agent, so upon execution of `docker run` you will be facing the micro-ROS Agent command line input.
+Running:

 * e.g. `docker run -it --net=host microros/micro-ros-agent:foxy udp4 -p 9999`

-Will start micro-ROS-Agent listening UDP messages on port 9999.
+will start a micro-ROS Agent listening to UDP messages on port 9999.

 #### micro-ros-demos

-micro-ros-demos is one of the example images.
+`micro-ros-demos` is one of the example images.
-With this image, you can launch example applications using micro-ROS (Compiled for Linux machines).
+With this image, you can launch example applications using micro-ROS (compiled for Linux machines).
 This image entry point has a ROS 2 environment set up with micro-ROS examples.
-You can run regular ros2 tool to launch the examples.
+You can run regular ROS 2 tools to launch the examples.

 * eg: `docker run -it --net=host microros/micro-ros-demos bash`

-The currently available examples are listed [here](https://github.com/micro-ROS/micro-ROS-demos/rclc):
+The currently available examples are listed [here](https://github.com/micro-ROS/micro-ROS-demos/rclc).

-#### micro-ros-olimex-nuttx
+#### micro-ros-olimex-nuttx (unmaintained)

-This image provides you with a ready-to-flash firmware for Olimex-stm32-e407 with demos embedded on it.
+This image provides you with a ready-to-flash firmware for Olimex-STM32-E407 boards with demos included.
-To flash your device you need to map your host machine devices to the Docker container
+To be able to flash, you need to map your devices to the Docker container as follows:

 * e.g. `docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb microros/micro-ros-olimex-nuttx:foxy`

-Once inside the container you can flash the board runing `scripts/flash.sh` from `firmware/NuttX` directory.
+Once inside the container, you can flash the board by running `scripts/flash.sh` from the `firmware/NuttX` directory.

 There you can find a publisher and a subscriber examples.
-Both examples use serial transport to communicate with a micro-ROS-Agent, so you should start one with the same transport (You can use the micro-ros-agent imagen to do so).
+Both examples use serial transport to communicate with a micro-ROS Agent, so you should start an Agent with the same transport (You can use the `micro-ros-agent` image to do so).
-Once a client-agent communication is stablished you can use `ros2` tools to view the publications from the Olimex or to publish messages to it.
+Once a Client-Agent communication is established you can use ROS 2 tools to view the publications from the Olimex or to publish messages to it.

 ## Automated builds

-These Dockerfiles are used for automatically create images on Docker Hub.
+These Dockerfiles are used for automatically creating images on Docker Hub.
 These builds are tagged with the ROS 2 version they will be compatible with: e.g. dashing, foxy...
-The latest tag will always be the latest release of ROS 2.
+The latest tag will always correspond to the latest release of ROS 2.

-These automatic builds have direct relationship with the content of the micro-ROS repositories:
+These automatic builds have a direct relationship with the content of the micro-ROS repositories:

  Image | Triggers
 -|-